-Walt Whitman (1819 – 1892) American poet who bridged the Transcendentalist poets with the more realistic style of the Twentieth Century.
-Whitman magnus opus was Leaves of Grass, a ground breaking new style of poetry.
+Walt Whitman (1819 – 1892) American poet who linked the Transcendentalist poets with the more realistic style of the Twentieth Century.
+Whitman Magnus opus was Leaves of Grass, a groundbreaking new style of poetry.

 Short bio Walt Whitman

-Walt Whitman was born on May 31, 1819.
-He was the second child in a family of 11.
+Walt Whitman was born in West Hills, Long Island, US on May 31, 1819.
+He was the second child in a family of eleven.
 His parents were Walter Whitman, a housebuilder, and Louisa Van Velsor.
 Whitman grew up in the Brooklyn district of New York and Long Island.
-At the age of twelve Whitman, began learning to work as a printer.
+At the age of twelve, Whitman began learning to work as a printer.
 It was around this time that he discovered a great passion for literature.
-Largely self-taught he read voraciously, including works by the great classic writers – Homer, Dante, Shakespeare, and the Bible.
-After a devastating fire in the printing district of New York, Whitman was left without a job, But, in 1836, at the age of 17, he began his career as teacher in the one-room school houses of Long Island.
-He continued to teach until 1841, when he turned to journalism as a full-time career.
+Largely self-taught, he read voraciously, including works by the great classic writers – Homer, Dante, Shakespeare, and the Bible.
+After a devastating fire in the printing district of New York, Whitman was left without a job, But, in 1836, at the age of 17, he began his career as a teacher in the one-room school houses of Long Island.
+He continued to teach until 1841 when he turned to journalism as a full-time career.
 He founded a weekly newspaper, Long-Islander, and later edited a number of Brooklyn and New York papers.
 In 1848, Whitman left the Brooklyn Daily Eagle to become editor of the New Orleans Crescent.
-In New Orleans he became witness to the practise of slavery in the city, and was repulsed by what he saw.
+In New Orleans, he became witness to the practice of slavery in the city and was repulsed by what he saw.
 Whitman opposed the extension of slavery, though did not always support the abolitionists, over concerns about their commitment to democracy.
 He closely followed politics throughout his life.

 I celebrate myself, and sing myself,

 For every atom belonging to me as good belongs to you.